prakharjadaun/DSA/README.md

 - Creating a binary search tree.
 - Find the maximum and the minimum element of the binary search tree
 - Searching in the binary search tree
+- Printing the InOrder Predecessor and Successor of an element.